The Squirrel Monkey One Tube Guitar Amp

 The amp was originally going to be called "the Chimp" in reference to the Fender Champ, but that name has been used for several other amps, so the amp was named "the Squirrel Monkey" after the diminutive primate.
 The Squirrel Monkey amp is essentially a "Champ in a bottle" with a number of differences from the original Fender design.

 The Squirrel Monkey is a simple design with only two controls, volume and tone (high-cut).
 The amp produces around 0.8W of audio power, that is loud enough to work as a practice amp or a recording amp.
-The tone is very clear and the hiss level is low.
+The tone is very clear at low volume and the hiss level is low.
+If the amp is turned up, it turns into a power fuzz-box, producing lots of distortion that is typical for a cranked class-A amp.
 The 120VAC input power consumption was measured at 13 Watts while idle.
-The Squirrel Monkey was constructed in two sections, the power supply and the amplifier circuitry.
-Each of the sections was built onto a pair of common 4"x4" electrical utility boxes.

 Warning